 Similar to staying at a Disney World resort, staying at one of these hotels can give you some perks when you are at the Universal Parks

-Universal Parks offer their own version of FastPass that they call Express Pass.
+Universal Parks offer their own version of Lightning Lane that they call Express Pass.
 However there are major differences in how Universal handles this perk.

-When you have Express Pass you don't need to make reservations for certain rides or times.
+When you have Express Pass you don't need to make reservations or grab times on an app for rides.
 If you have this pass you can show up and skip the lines.

 If you are staying at a participating Universal Resort this perk is included for free.
 If you aren't staying you can purchase this pass as an add on to your park ticket.